matthewdias/fluidapps/README.md

 You will need a premium version of Fluid - http://fluidapp.com

-1. Open Inbox.app or Messenger.app
+1. Create a new fluid app with inbox.google.com or messenger.com
-2. Go to Inbox -> User Agent -> Chrome/Safari
+2. Go to <App Name> -> User Agent -> Chrome/Safari
 3. Go to Window -> Userscripts
 4. Add a new script with pattern \*inbox.google.com\* or \*messenger.com\*
 5. Copy in code from inbox.js or messenger.js